Good Move Comprehensive Review (Pros & Cons in 2026)

 Pros of using Good Move:

-• Good Move is highly regulated by multiple bodies, which include the National Association of property buyers
+• Good Move is highly regulated by multiple bodies, which include the National Association of Property Buyers and Trading Standards

 • When Good Move buys your house, they do not have any hidden charges or costs when using their fast house sale service